-In a previous article, Roland explained how to build a data range without touching a physical table by using recursion.
+In a previous article, Roland explained how to use recursion to build a data range without touching a physical table.
 This time, we explore an alternative approach that avoids recursion at the expense of single-AMP, single-row access.
 We can use this approach to build both a wide date range as well as a narrow one.
 We can also go beyond the limits of the Teradata SYS_CALENDAR table.
 The latter ends on 2100-12-31, which might be closer than we think :)).

 With no further ado, here is the template query building atop EXPAND ON clause, a Teradata extension to the ANSI SQL:2011 standard.

 SELECT Cast(Begin(thePeriod) AS DATE) AS BUSINESS_DATE FROM dbc.dbcinfov WHERE infokey = 'VERSION' EXPAND ON Period(DATE '2101-01-01', DATE '2101-02-01') AS thePeriod BY ANCHOR PERIOD DAY;

 The execution plan confirms the efficacy of accessing a single row through a single AMP.
 Teradata adeptly computes the SQL recursive statement internally.